 The most recent development of traffic capture and traffic handling have been mainly focusing on the velocity issue.
 Researchers have proposed multiple approaches to capture large volume of network traffic at line speed without having any effect on data plane.
-For example, Netmap [48] a memorybased framework that enables commodity operating systems to handle millions of packets per seconds without the support of custom hardware; eXpress Data Path (XDP) [57], a fast programmable packet processing approach based on the operating system kernel, supports high speed packet logging and processing; hXDP [58], an efficient software network packet processing approach written in extended Berkeley Packet Filter (eBPF) on Field Programmable Gate Arrays (FPGA) network interface controllers (NICs); NetSeer [59], a flow event telemetry (FET) monitor, which aims to discover and record all performance-critical events on the programmable data plane.
-However, those approaches do not change the pipeline of TA or FGTA, as they only make it faster to capture and handle network traffic.
+For example, Netmap [82] a memorybased framework that enables commodity operating systems to handle millions of packets per seconds without the support of custom hardware; eXpress Data Path (XDP) [91], a fast programmable packet processing approach based on the operating system kernel, supports high speed packet logging and processing; hXDP [92], an efficient software network packet processing approach written in extended Berkeley Packet Filter (eBPF) on Field Programmable Gate Arrays (FPGA) network interface controllers (NICs); NetSeer [93], a flow event telemetry (FET) monitor, which aims to discover and record all performance-critical events on the programmable data plane.
+However, these approaches do not alter the FGTA pipeline; they simply enhance the speed of infrastructure for capturing and processing network traffic, without modifying the captured data itself.